 Fescue is a cool-season grass variety that can withstand lightly-shaded areas, but won’t thrive under dense shading.
 Some sub-varieties- like Tall Fescue- have additionally adapted to thrive under conditions of low soil nutrient.
 This is an important advantage because many grasses growing under tree-shades tend to die due to having to compete for minimal soil nitrogen with the roots of these trees.
 If you’re planning to grow Fescue on your shaded lawn, you’ll have to ensure it gets at least four hours of dappled or filtered sunlight exposure per day.

-St. Augustine’s minimal direct sunlight requirements (in comparison to similar warm-season turf-grasses like Bermuda grass) is what makes this turf-grass variety the preferred option for shaded lawns.
+St. Augustine’s minimal direct sunlight requirements (compared to similar warm-season turf grasses like Bermuda grass) make this turf-grass variety the preferred option for shaded lawns.
 However, not all St. Augustine grass varieties will thrive under conditions of prolonged sunlight deprivation.
-The Floratam sub-variety, for instance, requires averagely seven hours of direct sunlight per day to grow and stay healthy.
+The Floratam sub-variety, for instance, requires average of seven hours of direct sunlight per day to grow and stay healthy.
 Specific St. Augustine Grass sub-varieties that are highly shade-tolerant include Palmetto, Sapphire, and Seville.
 These varieties only require four hours of daily, direct exposure to sunlight to thrive.
-Still, they are best-reserved for partially-shaded lawns, as they may struggle to thrive in lawns that are deeply shaded.
+Still, they are best reserved for partially-shaded lawns, as they may struggle to thrive in deeply shaded lawns.

 This shade-tolerant Ryegrass variety needs minimal sunlight exposure in order to thrive, unlike many other Ryegrass varieties that don’t cope well in shaded areas.
-Perennial Ryegrass cultivar only requires about five hours of direct sunlight exposure per day.
+Perennial Ryegrass cultivar only requires about five hours of daily direct sunlight.
 However, filtered or dappled sunlight is likely to hamper growth due to the total lack of exposure to direct sunlight.

 Also, this cultivar does well in soil temperatures between 65-80 degrees Fahrenheit, but will struggle if soil temperatures exceed 85-degrees Fahrenheit.
 However, if you keep your soil adequately watered during the warmer summer days, your Perennial Ryegrass may maintain its healthy, lush appearance.